AI Agent

 Do not come from the AI Agent.
 For example, if you want to lay down the exact same architecture every time (with small variations), you should be using a template and allowing the Agent to drive it.
 The same is true with policy - write qualifications and validations to ensure that components are correct, rather than relying on careful prompting or context to get it right.

-Review the Agents Work
+Review the Agents' Work

 TIP

-This is why our pre-configured AI Agent repository does not allow the agent to apply or force-apply a change set without your permission.
+This is why our pre-configured AI Agent does not allow the agent to apply or force-apply a change set without your permission.
 We recommend you keep this setting!

 More Tips